Spring Cleaning for Stormwater Facilities

 - Inspect all inlets and forebays for sediment accumulation.
 If present, that material needs to be collected for disposal offsite.

-- Check the outfall device (Riser, Outlet, or other device that controls the water level in the basin).
+- Check the outfall device (Riser, Outlet, or other devices that controls the water level in the basin).
 Low flow orifices or weirs could be clogged.
 These outfall devices are critical to basin performance and should be cleaning monthly.

 - Remove any dead trees and limbs from the basin before they become an issue.